Denys Dedechko: Career

 On 17 June 2015, Dedechko signed a 2.5-year contract with Kazakhstan Premier League side FC Astana.

 On 25 February 2016, Dedechko joined Ukrainian Premier League side FC Oleksandriya.

 On 5 July 2019, Dedechko signed for Ararat Yerevan on a two-year contract.

 On 16 July 2020, Dedechko signed for Noah, leaving the club on 11 December 2021.

 On 4 February 2022, Narva Trans announced the signing of Dedechko.

+On 8 August 2025, Dedechko returned to the Armenian Premier League, signing for Van.
+On 2 February 2026, Van announced that Dedechko had left the club after his contract was terminated by mutual agreement.